Kettle Lakes Socks

 Kettle lakes are formed when enormous blocks of glacial ice separate from a melting glacier and are left behind as it retreats.
 They disrupt the flow of meltwater around them, then get buried in the sediments the glacier was carrying in the ice as it flowed.
 When the isolated block of ice finally melts, it leaves behind a shallow depression in the landscape filled with water.
 Just like how these lakes are created by ice disrupting the flow of water, these socks are created by short rows disrupting the pooling of colours in your yarn!

 Designed for yarns that pool, these unisex socks use wide short row sequences to form subtle distortions in the yarn’s natural pooling pattern, just like the geological formations they are named for.
-Worked toe up, they have a comfortable, rounded afterthought heel and a 2x2-rib cuff.
+Worked toe-up or cuff-down (instructions are provided for both directions of knitting), they have a comfortable, rounded afterthought heel and a 2x2-rib cuff.
 The socks are available in three adult foot circumferences and are adjustable in length and height.

 This pattern requires the knitter to be able to knit a small circumference in the round (either on double-pointed needles or your preferred technique for socks) and clearly explains all techniques required.
 There are links to useful video tutorials as well, so this pattern is accessible to relatively inexperienced sock knitters.